SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    -> let doubleIndex = findIndex(of: 9.3, in: [3.14159, 0.1, 0.25])
    << // doubleIndex : Int? = nil
-   /> doubleIndex is an optional Int with no value, because 9.3 is not in the array
+   /> doubleIndex is an optional Int with no value, because 9.3 isn't in the array
-   </ doubleIndex is an optional Int with no value, because 9.3 is not in the array
+   </ doubleIndex is an optional Int with no value, because 9.3 isn't in the array
    -> let stringIndex = findIndex(of: "Andrea", in: ["Mike", "Malcolm", "Andrea"])
    << // stringIndex : Int? = Optional(2)
    /> stringIndex is an optional Int containing a value of \(stringIndex!)